-All contact hours for all courses are shown in the Overload Hours Column by default.
+All contact hours for all courses are shown in Column X - overload hours - by default.

-- 1. Type contact hour amount into Contract Hours Column if a course is not an overload.
+- 1. Type contact hour amount into Column W contract hours if a course is not an overload.
 The amounts in Columns X through AB will automatically calculate or zero out.
-Do not type in columns X, AA or AB unless entering a prorated amount. - 2.
+Do not type in columns X, AA or AB. - 2.
 Contact hours can be split between load and overload.
-Type the number of hours you want into the Contract Hours Column.
-The Overload Hours Column will auto-calculate the remaining amount. - 3.
-If a course is combined with another course, enter 0 in Overload Hours Column.
-The rest of the columns will zero out automatically and go blank.
-When combining small courses to pay as one class, enter the hours in the Contract Hours Column or Overload Hours Column for the section with the largest enrollment.
-Courses combined with other sections to pay as one class should show 0 for contract hours and overload hours columns. - 4.
+Type the number of contract load hours you want into Column W. Column X will auto-calculate the remaining amount.
+Do not type in Column X. - 3.
+If a course is combined with another course, enter 0 in Column W. Column X will zero out automatically and columns Y through AB will go blank.
+When combining small courses to pay as one class, enter the hours as contract in Column W or overload in Column X for the section with the largest enrollment.
+Courses combined with other sections to pay as one class should show 0 for contract in Column W and 0 for overload in Column X. - 4.
 Type \$700 dual credit stipend in Column Z (if applicable). - 5.
-If a course is prorated or paid at a flat rate, type that amount into X\$35.50 column to override the auto-calculate.
-The remaining columns will auto-calculate.
+If a course is prorated or paid at a flat rate, type that amount into Column Y to override the auto-calculate.
+Columns AA and AB will auto-calculate.
+Do not type in columns AA or AB.
 (See prorate scale distributed by Audra Taylor for amounts.) - 6.
-Columns from the Enrollment column to the total pay column will auto sum in the row below the instructor's course list.
-Use this data to ensure contract load and manage overload and enrollment totals. - 7.
-Enter a budget number for each course with overload hours. - 8.
-In the Notes column describe courses that are combined, prorated, or not prorated due to special approval.
+Columns AA and AB will auto-sum below each instructor's course list.
+Do not type in columns AA or AB. - 7.
+Type a budget number in Column AD for each course with overload hours.
+If an additional duty is paid as an overload (writing center hours, lab manager, etc.), add a row for that faculty member. - Click number of the last course row to highlight row. - Right mouse click > Insert. - Type the name of the duty in Column I. - Type amount in Colum Y. - Type amount in Column AA.
+This is the only time you should type in Column AA! - Divide the amount in Column AA by the number of months & type amount in Column AB.
+(Or drag down formula from cell above in Column AB: click cell, put cursor on green box in bottom right corner of cell to turn it into a black cross, drag down.)